-Gettysburg also has two National Pan-Hellenic Council organizations, Sigma Gamma Rho, Inc. and Zeta Phi Beta, Inc. These organizations follow the recruitment process required by their own national organization and do not participate in formal recruitment.
-Their recruitment process does occur during the same timeframe and this group is required to follow all other college policies relating to sorority recruitment.
-If your daughter is interested in joining Sigma Gamma Rho or Zeta Phi Beta, we encourage her to reach out to the organization president who can provide additional information.
+Gettysburg also has one active National Pan-Hellenic Council organization, Zeta Phi Beta, Inc. This organization follows the recruitment process required by their own national organization and does not participate in formal recruitment.
+Their recruitment process does occurs during the same timeframe and this group is required to follow all other college policies relating to sorority recruitment.
+If your daughter is interested in joining Zeta Phi Beta, we encourage her to reach out to the organization's president who can provide additional information.
 Contact information for all organizations.

 The concept of mutual selection describes the underlying philosophy and practice of sorority recruitment.
 The term mutual selection means that your daughter has the right to select those organizations which interest her, and those organizations have the same right in selecting potential new members (PNMs) which interest them.